opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 ## 1. Look at the P4 program

-To start, let's have a look a the P4 program: [p4src/main.p4](p4src/main.p4)
+To get start, let's have a look a the P4 program: [p4src/main.p4](p4src/main.p4)

-This program implements a simplified IPv6 router.
-Even if this is the first time you have ever seen P4 code, the program has been commented to provide an understanding of the pipeline behavior to anyone with basic programming and networking background.
+In the rest of the exercises, you will be asked to build a leaf-spine data center fabric based on IPv6.
+To make things easier, we provide a starter P4 program which contains:

+* Header definitions
+* Parser implementation
+* Ingress and egress pipeline implementation (incomplete)
+* Checksum verification/update

+The implementation provides already logic for L2 bridging and ACL behaviors.
 We suggest you start by taking a quick look at the whole program to understand its structure.
 When you're done, try answering the following questions, while referring to the P4 program to understand the different parts in more details.

 **Parser**